-Following all the uproar and publicity over the trial Brenda Allen was a person who wanted no more than to just disappear, taking on nothing but a low profile after her release from jail --- with just a couple of blips now and then like quietly slipping back into L.A. in 1959, marrying a man named Robert H. Cash in 1960, then divorcing him in 1961 --- after which she totally dropped out of sight for a second time.
-There are reports she passed away in 1998.
+Following all the uproar and publicity over the trial Brenda Allen was a person who wanted no more than to just disappear, taking on nothing but a low profile after her release from jail --- with just a couple of blips now and then like quietly slipping back into L.A. in 1953 to visit the cemetery and again in 1959 for reasons unknown.
+Marrying a man named Robert H. Cash in 1960, then divorcing him in Los Angeles in 1961 --- after which she totally dropped out of sight for a second time.

 ALLEN IN COUNTY JAIL CIRCA 1949 WEARING MATRON'S